mco-gh/mco.dev/content/post/media/stairway.md

 coverImage = "/img/stairway.jpg"
 +++

-I love this video on two levels.
+I love this video of Jimmy Page on two levels.

 <!--more-->